chaudhary6-1/GameZone/README.md

 Please consider naming this file as contactUs.html and the title should be set as Contact Us.
 should contain all the contacting infos, via E-mail and social media.
 **Register**
-Please consider naming this file as registeringInfos.html and the title as Register/Log in.
+Please consider naming this file as registeringInfos.html and the title as Register
 Visitors should be able to register to our website and subscribe to our newsletter **FAQ's**
 Please consider naming this file as faqs.html and the title as FAQ's.